 As America entered the 1930's, the effects of rivalry and economic depression on both R.G.
 Dun and The Bradstreet Companies could no longer be ignored.
 In 1933, the arch competitors merged to form Dun & Bradstreet.
 The merger was engineered by Dun's CEO Arthur Whiteside.
 Using his first-rate diplomatic skills, Whiteside was able to broker a deal with the company's long-lasting and foremost competitor.
 Whereas previously both companies sold "products," Whiteside increasingly emphasized "service."
 With great leadership, he led Dun & Bradstreet out of the depression and into the Information Age.

-A New Millennium, A New Dun & Bradstreet
+Today’s Dun & Bradstreet